Lectionary Bible Studies and Sermons

 v23.
 Our writer argues the superiority of the priesthood of Christ on the basis of the permanency of this priesthood.
 He points out that the Levitical priesthood cannot fulfill the text "for ever" for they have all grown old and died.

 v24.
 Unlike the Levites, Christ can fulfill the perpetual priesthood identified in the text "for ever."
-We no longer have to see the priesthood constantly handed to another imperfect mediator, since Christ lives forever at God's right hand in glory.
+We no longer have to see the priesthood constantly handed to another imperfect mediator, since Christ lives forever at God's right hand.

 v25.
-Therefore, Jesus is well able to save us and intercede on our behalf; he is well able to function as our great high priest.
+Therefore, Jesus is well able to save us and intercede on our behalf; Jesus is well able to function as our great high priest.

 v26.
-Our writer now argues for the perfection of Christ's priesthood.
+Our author now argues for the perfection of Christ's priesthood.
 The new priesthood is better than the old because the new priest is Jesus.
 Jesus went the way of obedience, he was tested and did not rebel against the living God.
-He stands as the Holy one of God, pure and blameless and now rewarded in glory.
+Jesus stands as the Holy one of God, pure and blameless in glory.

 v27.
 As the pure one, Jesus does not need to offer sacrifices for his own sin as did the high priest of old.
 Christ's perfection means he never needs to offer such a sacrifice.
 Jesus has offered only one sacrifice and this for others.
 His offered sacrifice was totally effective, a once and for all sacrifice of himself for the sins of the many.
 It was a sin offering for the people, Isa.53:10; a sin offering of his own life, Mk.10:45, 14:24.